BoldizsarP/rest-full/readme.md

 A yaml navigator is included in the **QueryPool**.

-This object ensures, that every entry that is passed through the layers are the actual component, and not just a $ref, _...at least at root level_
+This object ensures, that every _lookUp_ entry passed through the layers are the actual component, and not just a $ref,

+_...at least at root level_

 ## silentError (default false)

 You can silence _some_ errors by setting silentError to true.

 This mostly affects zod lookups, when the zod validator is not found.

 Silent errors will still log, but not throw an actual error